What are you doing now?

 Learning

 Blogging (since 2002) is as important to me as ever, but I feel a disconnect between my (private) personal learning notes and this blog.
 Blogging is about conversations to me, and I’d like to more easily encourage them in connection to my personal learning notes.
-How to properly bridge the boundary between often fragile internal deliberations and more performative public writing without too much friction is an open question.
-As an experiment I’ve started using Hypothes.is as a public annotation tool, that directly feeds into my own local notes, but also allows others to follow along and respond.
-This year 2023 I want to more purposefully escape making notes for the sake of having notes, and finding multiple ways how to use them in practice.
+How to properly bridge the boundary between often fragile internal deliberations and more public writing without too much friction is an open question.
+I am using Hypothes.is as a public annotation tool, that directly feeds into my own local notes, but also allows others to follow along and respond.
+One thing that I spotted as pattern is that my learning notes don’t often cover my current work, it’s outside of it.
+Even though I also learn a lot in my work context, somehow I hesitate incorporating it into my PKM and mentioning it more in my blog.
+I wonder why that is.
+In the past months my blogging was at a low pace, mostly just my weekly notes.
+I hope as I recover mentally my writing will follow again.
+Like with non-fiction reading I have developed a few new practices around writing, the outputs of my PKM system, and I hope that will become visible here in due time.

 Work

-My current work mostly is, for the Dutch government tactical council on EU information policies, keeping track of the many data related EU programmes and regulations with an eye of tying them to Dutch initiatives and representing the Dutch position in Europe.
-Next to that I’m helped form an interprovincial digital ethics committee, to which I’m now the secretary.
+One is for the Dutch government tactical council on EU information policies, keeping track of the many data related EU programmes and regulations with an eye of tying them to Dutch initiatives and representing the Dutch position in Europe.
+I’m also the lead for digital ethics at the organisation in which the 12 Dutch provinces collaborate.
+Within that role I’m the secretary to the interprovincial ethics committee that I helped shape last year.
+Next to that I am involved with smaller projects for the Ministry for the Interior on open data and implementing the various EU data laws from the now ending Commission period.

-I’m interested in also working and speaking EU wide on these topics again, but not yet clear how I would want to shape that.
-Our team does a lot of work related to the ethics of data, and I’m moving closer to that in my own projects as well, working on establishing an ethics committee for a client and soon starting a project on AI ethics with a police organisation.
-I enjoy that, having done a few years of philosophy of technology focused on the ethics of technology development and use, and it brings me closer to some of the work my colleagues have been doing.
+I’m interested in also working and speaking EU-wide on these topics like before, but not yet clear how I would want to shape that.
+Our team does a lot of work related to the ethics of data.
+I enjoy that, having done a few years of philosophy of technology focused on the ethics of technology development and use.

-I work four days per week, during the various lockdowns it was half time for extended periods because of having Y at home.
-In the past year or two I have noticed that I find the conceptual angles of my work extremely interesting, but currently struggle somewhat with finding ways to enjoy the actual work connected to it.
+In the past year or two I have noticed that I find the conceptual angles of my work extremely interesting, but regularly struggle somewhat with finding ways to enjoy the actual work connected to it.
 Some type of shift in attention and activities seems to be in order, but I’m as yet unclear to where or what such a shift needs to take me.
-I used the summer to explore that in more detail, but haven’t reached any conclusions yet.
+I used the summer of 2022 to explore that in more detail, but two years on haven’t reached any conclusions yet, so I am still searching.
 This also ties back to the need I feel to do more with my knowledge and experience towards other/different outputs, that I mentioned above concerning learning.

 Voluntary work